 Before even touching down in Athens, we knew that an Athens food tour was at the top of our list of things we wanted to do in the city.
 Greek food has an amazing reputation, and we couldn’t wait to dive into it ourselves.

-After a long, interesting, and delicious Athens food tour, we absolutely stand by our initial impression: a food tour through Athens is the perfect way to get introduced to city and to Greek food, and is tons of fun to boot.
+After a long, interesting, and delicious Athens food tour, we absolutely stand by our initial impression: a food tour is a perfect way to get introduced to the city that kicks off most visitor’s Greece itinerary and to Greek food.
+Plus, it’s tons of fun to boot.

 Here’s why you should add an Athens food tour to your trip… and a few highlights from our own experience.